rotdrop/cafevdb/README.md

 CAFEVDB -- Orchestra Management App
 ===================================

-# Branch feature/email-form-large-attachments-as-file-link #

-## Purpose ##

-In the builtin-email form send large attachments as cloud-file-links instead of copying the data.
-The attachment-storage should be located somewhere on the cloud:

-- sub-directory of projects-folder for project emails
-- perhaps sub-directory of management-board project for general emails.
-- using the message-id as tag or sub-folder
-- could use postbox/incoming/ for uploads, postbox/outgoing/ for downloads.

-## Comments ##

-- ConfigCheckService::linkShareObject() already let's us share write-only with a link.
-- or use the cloud's OCS API?

 # General README #

 The goal of the project is a group-ware application which aids